16 Memory-Boosting Tips from Brain Scientists

 Move your eyes from side to side

 Next time you open the refrigerator and immediately forget what you were looking for, you might want to spend a few seconds moving your eyes rapidly from left to right and back again if you’re trying to improve your memory.
 Repeating the same eye pattern movement, “rehearsal strategy,” is a way to help recall, a 2018 study published in the Journal of Experimental Psychology: Human Perception and Performance found.
+So when you’re trying to remember a certain thing, moving your eyes a certain way while you’re encoding the information, and then doing the same while you’re trying to remember it may help.

 Stress damages the hippocampus—a structure important for learning and memory—altering how neurons connect with each other which affects both your short- and long- term memory, Dr. Merrill explains.
 “Stress makes you less able to focus to learn new things and also more forgetful so it’s harder to remember them,” he says.
 Making time each day for de-stressing will have big payoffs with your memory, as well as other important health benefits like a lower risk of heart disease and mental illness.
 He recommends deep breathing, meditation, learning or practicing hobbies, and exercise.
 Here are the other effects of stress on your brain.